 Peter N. Kellogg

-Mr. Kellogg is the Executive Vice President and Chief Financial Officer of Celgene, overseeing Financial Planning, Accounting, Tax/Treasury and Investor Relations.
-Before joining Celgene, he was Chief Financial Officer and Executive Vice President of Merck & Co.
+Peter Kellogg became Executive Vice President and Chief Corporate Strategy Officer of Celgene in August 2018.
+Mr. Kellogg joined Celgene as Chief Financial Officer in August 2014.
+Before joining Celgene, he was EVP and CFO of Merck & Co.
 Inc. from 2007 to 2014.
-From 2000 to 2007, Mr. Kellogg served as Chief Financial Officer and Executive Vice President of Finance at Biogen, Inc..
-Earlier in his career, Peter was a member of the PepsiCo Management for 13 years.
-He was the Senior Vice President, PepsiCo E-Commerce at PepsiCo Inc. in 2000 and Senior Vice President and Chief Financial Officer, Frito-Lay International, from 1998 to 2000.
-Before that, Peter held various GM and CFO roles in Frito-Lay and Pepsi Cola in the US, Europe, Asia, and Latin America.
-Prior to joining PepsiCo, Mr. Kellogg was a senior consultant with Booz Allen & Hamilton and Arthur Andersen & Co.
+From 2000 to 2007, Mr. Kellogg served as EVP and CFO of Finance at Biogen, Inc. Earlier in his career, Mr. Kellogg was a member of the PepsiCo Management for 13 years.
+He was the Senior Vice President, PepsiCo E-Commerce at PepsiCo Inc. in 2000 and SVP and CFO, Frito-Lay International, from 1998 to 2000.
+Before that, he held various General Manager and CFO roles in Frito-Lay and Pepsi Cola in the US, Europe, Asia, and Latin America.
+Prior to joining PepsiCo, Mr. Kellogg was a senior consultant with Booz Allen Hamilton and Arthur Andersen & Co.

-Executive Vice President and President, Research and Early Development
+President, Research & Early Development

-Dr. Vessey serves as President of Research and Early Development.
-He joined Celgene in January 2015 as Senior Vice President, Translational Development.
+Dr. Rupert Vessey joined Celgene in January 2015 as Senior Vice President, Translational Development.
 Before joining Celgene, Dr. Vessey was Senior Vice President of Early Development and Discovery Sciences at Merck.
 During his ten years with Merck, Dr. Vessey was responsible for numerous drug development programs and served as Senior Vice President, Early Development and Discovery Sciences, Senior Vice President, Respiratory and Immunology Franchise and Vice President, Drug Discovery and Informatics.
 Prior to Merck, he spent five years at GlaxoSmithKline in drug discovery, experimental medicine and early clinical development of therapeutics for respiratory and immune diseases.